luizbgomide/sovereign/rules.md

 | 14-17     | +1       |
 | 18        | +2       |

 In this text, when referring to an attribute's score, it will be spelled completely, like Strength.
-When referring to an attribute's modifier, it will be abbreviated to three letters: STR, DEX, CON, INT, WIS, or CHA.
+When referring to an attribute's modifier, it will be abbreviated to three letters: STR, DEX, CON, INT, or WIS.

 If an injury, character advancements, or magic item alters an attribute, immediately update the attribute’s modifier.